Craig Nunn jailed for firing marble at cat's eye in Stourport

-"As soon as we found her in the garden, we knew this wasn't a road accident or anything like that, just by the nature of her injuries."'One of the family'
+"As soon as we found her in the garden, we knew this wasn't a road accident or anything like that, just by the nature of her injuries."

 Mr Ruff trawled his home CCTV footage and saw Nunn firing a marble from a catapult directly at Misty, at close range as she sat on the garden wall.

 "My stomach just turned when I saw it," Mr Ruff said.

 "Misty is like one of our children, she is one of the family.